Psychology News And Research

 The expanding influence of psychologists

-Psychologists are frequently becoming consultants and leaders in diverse roles outside of the therapy office.
+Psychologists are frequently becoming consultants and leaders in new, diverse roles outside of the therapy office.
 For example, many technology companies are hiring psychologists to be part of their design teams.
 As smart devices become more ubiquitous, applied psychology can make their use easier and more productive.

-Psychologists may also be giving their input on workspace design, such as color schemes and room layouts that may be the most supportive of collaboration and concentration.
+Psychologists may also be giving their input on new workspace design, such as color schemes and room layouts that may be the most supportive of collaboration and concentration.
 Psychologists can also advise companies on how to prevent burnout, stress, and fatigue from affecting their employees.

-The rise of online therapy
+The rise of online therapy for mental health, emotions, and behavior

 Since the COVID-19 pandemic, online therapy has generally been growing in both availability and demand.
 In a survey conducted by the American Psychological Association (APA) on psychologists, 96% said telehealth could be effective therapeutically, and 97% responded that telehealth should remain available post-pandemic.